supvadakkeveetil/deep-learning-challenge/README.md

 ### Overview of the analysis

-The purpose of this analysis is to help Alphabet Soup predict applicatants success if funded by Alphabet Soup
+The purpose of this analysis is to help Alphabet Soup predict applicatants success if funded by Alphabet Soup.

 ### Results: